Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 \begin{findingbox}{2} {Developer-written tests often exercise multiple focal classes and methods, whereas tests generated by tools like EvoSuite and \aster consistently target only one focal method.
 While this makes them effective for isolated unit testing, it limits their applicability in scenarios involving more complex testing logic.} \end{findingbox}

 \textit{Implications.} An interesting research direction is to create LLMs for test generation.
 Although there has been some work in this area~\cite{tufano2020unit, rao2023cat, he:2024:unitsyn} focusing on unit testing, our analysis highlights that developer-written tests often span multiple focal classes and methods, suggesting that future research could (1) explore architectures like mixture-of-experts, where different components of the model specialize in generating tests of different types, and (2) use instructions from developers in natural language to guide the test generation for complex scenarios involving multiple focal classes and methods.
-There are some recent attempts in the latter direction~\cite{alagarsamy2025enhancing}, but there remains a significant opportunity for improvement.
+There are some recent attempts in the latter direction~\cite{alagarsamy2025enhancing}, but there remains a significant opportunity for improvement---in particular, investigating how tests targeting complex scenarios could be generated automatically from structured specifications or unstructured natural language descriptions, and formally checked for correctness against the specifications.

 Another important research direction is to better understand the motivations behind different test scopes in developer-written tests.
 For instance, do developers tend to favor fine-grained unit tests in the early development stages, where they need to validate each unit in isolation, while their focus shifts toward writing more functional tests as the project matures?
 Are there developer, project, or organizational preferences in these respects?
 Investigation of these questions can lead to the development of techniques that effectively assist developers in writing tests at different project stages and enable more tailored support that aligns with both the project context and individual developer preferences.

 \begin{implicationbox}{1} {Our findings can guide future research in training more specialized test-generation LLMs.
 Another direction is to understand developer and project preferences and build more tailored test generators for increasing developer productivity.} \end{implicationbox}